 Magnus Lindell for Sackeus' alternative trade / import of developing country goods.

-Harry Nord for the construction and operation of a spare parts workshop in Mozambique.
+Harry North for the construction and operation of a spare parts workshop in Mozambique.

 Anders Fänge for the Afghanistan Committee's humanitarian activities in war-torn Afghanistan.